DefangLabs/defang-github-action/README.md

 ## Usage

-The simplest usage is to deploy a compose-based project to the Defang Playground.
+The simplest usage is to deploy a [Compose-based](https://github.com/compose-spec/compose-spec/blob/main/spec.md) project to the Defang Playground.
 This is done by adding the following to your GitHub workflow, assuming you have a `compose.yaml` file in the root of your repository.

 To do so, just add a job like the following to your GitHub workflow (note the permissions and the Deploy step):